 Yes, having an engaged following on your Instagram is important, but if for whatever reason, you lose this channel, you lose everything including your fans’ data.
 It would leave you with no way to reach the audience you’ve built up over time.
 That is why you need to focus on funneling your audience into other channels that you own (like an email list), so you have control of reaching them regardless of changes in algorithms, bans, or other platform changes.
 This way, you lower the risk of losing these valuable financial connections.

 You can do this by going live on other social media platforms, but these platforms face the same threat that Instagram has.
 Besides, they will still be the owner of the data from your fans.

 So, if your account is lost, you will still have no way of connecting with your fans.

-How to avoid losing your followers
+How to prevent losing all your followers

 So, how can you minimize this threat and achieve a more sustainable business model?
 By gathering data from your fans like email addresses or phone numbers, you put yourself in control of reaching them.
 If you got banned from Instagram, the algorithm changes again, or everybody goes to a different social media platform, at least you’ll still have all the fan data.
 This way, you have means of reaching the audience you’ve built up.
 Your own Fangage platform is the perfect place to collect fan data.